bitly/tsplot/README.md

 ## Query
 tsplot helps to facilitate easy querying of the Google Cloud Monitoring API for time series matching the supplied criteria.
+In addition it provides methods of overriding certain aspects of the query.

 For example, the following code snippet will return a single time series for the following metric descriptor: `custom.googleapis.com/opencensus/fishnet/queuereader_fishnet/messages_total`.
 ```